 - Listen to and respect what my body is telling me

 All of these things help me tremendously with my depression, but they do not completely relieve me of the disease.
 Some days and seasons are better than others and my quality of life has definitely improved.
 I keep walking in faith, doing my best to make wise choices and do the next right thing with what is in front of me.

 If you are looking to speak to someone about any mental health challenges you face, please contact me.
 This is completely confidential and I would be honored to connect with you!

 If you’re not part of the Holes to Whole mailing list already, what are you waiting for?!
-Sign up with your email address to get a weekly email including the post for the week and some extra things that I only give to my email followers.
+Sign up with your email address to get valuable content and some extra things that I only give to my email crew.
+You will also immediately receive a free resource – 119 Ways to Self-Care, that goes far beyond bath bombs and getting your nails done (nothing against those things).
 Don’t miss out!
-I promise I will never share your information!
+I promise I will never share your information or spam you!